dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 JPMS includes:
 * A format for module JAR files
-* Partitioning of the JDK info modules
+* Partitioning of the JDK into modules
 * Additional command-line options for Java tools

 A *module* is a group of one or more Java packages plus a `module-info.java` file.
 The contents of that file are known as